 The per capita income in Chelsea in 2010 was $21,523, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $86,092 for a family of four.
 However, Chelsea contains both very wealthy and poor people as well.

 Chelsea is an extremely ethnically-diverse city.
 The people who call Chelsea home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Chelsea, accounting for 62.80% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Chelsea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chelsea include Irish, Italian, Polish and English.
+Important ancestries of people in Chelsea include Italian, Polish, English, and Cape Verdean.

 The most common language spoken in Chelsea is Spanish.
 Other important languages spoken here include English and Portuguese.